pandu-0/yelp-project/README.md

     ```
 3. Install the required dependencies:
     ```bash
-    pip install -r requirements.txt
+    pip install -r code/requirements.txt
     ```
-### Required Packages

-The following Python packages are required for this project:

-- `dash`
-- `plotly`
-- `pyspark`
-- `pandas`
-- `Flask`
-- `gunicorn`
-- `google-cloud-storage`
-- `joblib`
-- `scikit-learn`

-These packages can be installed using the `requirements.txt` file provided.

 ## ML Pipeline
 **Step 1:** The pipline begins with the preprocessing script where we take the original dataset and filter the dataset down to only include Phildelphia reviews.

 **Step 2:** Then we move onto the EDA script where we used the dataset created in the previous step to conduct exploratory data analysis to learn more about the data and what we're working with.

-**Step 3:** Once we finished our EDA, we did some more preprocessing, topic modeling, and testing in the topic modeling and BerTopic testing scripts.
+**Step 3:** Once we finished our EDA, we did some more preprocessing, topic modeling, and testing in the topic modeling and BERTopic testing scripts.

 **Step 4:** After the topic modeling, we did some sentiment analysis in the sentiment analysis script.